Pauli propagation enables fast classical simulation of strongly correlated quantum systems: Theory

 \subsection{Comparison to existing methods}

-The vDBF method is related to several other simulation techniques, both quantum and classical. \paragraph{ADAPT-VQE:} In ADAPT-VQE,\cite{grimsleyAdaptiveVariationalAlgorithm2019,tangQubitADAPTVQEAdaptiveAlgorithm2021} one performs a variational minimization of an ansatz that has the form of a sequence of unitary transformations.
+The vDBF method is related to several other simulation techniques, both quantum and classical. \paragraph{ADAPT-VQE:} In ADAPT-VQE~\cite{grimsleyAdaptiveVariationalAlgorithm2019,tangQubitADAPTVQEAdaptiveAlgorithm2021}, one performs a variational minimization of an ansatz that has the form of a sequence of unitary transformations.
 The specific sequence of generators is defined iteratively such that at each iteration, the ground state energy gradient is used as an importance measure for determining which operator from a static, user defined operator pool should be added to the ansatz.
 After adding each new generator, all the operators are allowed to variationally relax.
-Our current vDBF algorithm can be viewed as a classical realization of a modified ADAPT-VQE, where only the last operator added is minimized (avoiding the challenging non-linear optimization), and the operators are chosen from a dynamic pool, $[H(s),\sum_iZ_i]$, which grows and evolves with the algorithm.
+Our current vDBF algorithm can be viewed as a classical realization of a modified ADAPT-VQE, where only the last operator added is minimized (avoiding the challenging non-linear optimization).
+This step-wise parameter assignment shares conceptual similarities with the feedback-based quantum optimization algorithm FALQON \cite{magann2022feedback}, which also sets circuit parameters sequentially based on local gradient measurements rather than relying on global variational relaxation.
+However, unlike both ADAPT-VQE and FALQON, which typically draw from static, predefined operator pools, vDBF constructs its generators from a dynamically evolving operator pool.
+We also note that shortly after the first preprint of this paper was posted, and interesting related method called ADAPT-VMPE was published which combined ADAPT-VQE with \texttt{PP}~\cite{chakraborty2026scalablequantumcircuitgeneration}.

-\paragraph{iterative Qubit Coupled Cluster (iQCC):} vDBF can be viewed as a classical version of iQCC\cite{ryabinkinIterativeQubitCoupled2020, ryabinkinQubitCoupledclusterMethod2018} where the entanglers are chosen based on the flow generator in Eq.~\ref{eq:dbf_generator} instead of the direct interaction space, and the evolution is approximated using SPD.
-A recent preprint has also demonstrated a multistate variant, which showed promising results on small systems.\cite{langMultistateIterativeQubit2025}
+\paragraph{iterative Qubit Coupled Cluster (iQCC):} vDBF can be viewed as a classical version of iQCC \cite{ryabinkinIterativeQubitCoupled2020, ryabinkinQubitCoupledclusterMethod2018} where the entanglers are chosen based on the flow generator in Eq.~\ref{eq:dbf_generator} instead of the direct interaction space, and the evolution is approximated using \texttt{PP}.
+Recent advancements also showed ways to reduce operator growth while lowering energy \cite{lang2023growth}, but vDBF relies solely on greedy steepest-descent selection.
+A recent preprint has also demonstrated a multistate variant, which showed promising results on small systems~\cite{langMultistateIterativeQubit2025}.